Psychologist

 There is no known exact cause for food addiction and causation appears to depend on the person and the type of food addiction.
 There is a significant emotional element to all food addictions.
 Most sufferers cope with overwhelming emotions of shame and depression.
 Many feel guilty that they are "not good enough" and are ashamed of their bodies and weight.
 Most have very low self esteem.
 Sufferers also frequently have a constant need for love and validation.

 Compulsive overeating normally begins in childhood, when eating patterns are formed.
 Most compulsive overeaters never learned effective ways to deal with stressful situations, and instead learned to turn to food as a way of blocking out painful emotions.
 Some compulsive overeaters consciously or unconsciously use excess body fat as a protective layer, particularly those who have been the victims of sexual abuse.
 They sometimes feel that being fat will make them less attractive, and therefore less likely to be abused further.
-Although many sufferers of compulsive overeating try to combat their increasing weight through dieting, this can exacerbate the condition.
-Dieting can lead to feelings of deprivation, which the compulsive overeater is then driven to block out by further binging.
-Unless the emotional reasons for binging are resolved, the sufferer frequently becomes locked into an unending cycle of dieting and binging, with the accompanying feelings of guilt, shame, self-loathing and depression that result.

 In addition to a significant emotional element, for a food addict, food may have physiological addictive elements as well.
 In some ways a food addiction can be seen as similar to drug addiction and alcohol addiction.
 Very often for a food addict, refined sugar, flour and fats become what alcohol is to the alcoholic, or cocaine to the cocaine addict.
 When eating food in this group, the addict sets the phenomenon of "craving" into motion.
-Like the drug addict, the food addict experiences withdrawal when attempting to cut down on foods that trigger cravings.
-They can experience both physical and emotional withdrawal such as tremors, cramps, depression, teary periods and self-hatred which leads to self abuse.

 Food addictions are treatable with nutritional and medical counseling, individual and group psychotherapy, self- help and spiritual programs such as Overeaters Anonymous and Food Addicts Anonymous, and medication.